cmason/recipes/food/basic_dry_cure.md

 # Basic Dry Cure

-This basic dry cure can be used to make any kind of cured product, but it is especially fien with pork.
+This basic dry cure can be used to make any kind of cured product, but it is especially fine with pork.

 ## Ingredients